-Below is a sample of the Phonological Awareness section from the Cracking the ABC Code Multisensory Reading Level 1 program
+Sample of the Phonological Awareness section: Multisensory Reading Level 1 program

-The first exercise helps develop students link the individual sounds to the letter or letters representing those sounds in each word.
+This exercise helps students link the individual sounds to the letter or letters representing those sounds in each word.

 - In this exercise students are required to firstly identify the sounds in each of the words currently being learned.
 It is very important that the student does NOT look at the written text, but relies completely on his/her auditory processing skills.